Author Miss Parisia B.

 Numbers prove that hate lives within your city

-People flee, curse you, and add to your descending number.
+People flee, curse you, and add to your descending name.

 They do their absolute best to attract all the negative attention towards you